vortex-exoplanet/VIP/readme.rst

   Please cite Gomez Gonzalez et al. 2016 (in prep.) whenever you publish data reduced with VIP.

+VIP is registered on the Astrophysics Source Code Library [ascl:1603.003].

 VIP is a package/pipeline for angular, reference star and spectral differential imaging for exoplanet detection through high-contrast imaging.